 BAPS organises several courses a year for both trainees and established consultants, ranging from the National Trainees Days to subspecialty meetings such as Oncology, Trauma, Colorectal and Upper GI.
 Members receive discounted registration fees to all courses organised by BAPS.
 In the case of Trainees Days, we offer complimentary registration for our members (terms and conditions apply).

 We also provide educational courses overseas through our International Affairs Committee.
 More details can be found in the IAC section of the website.

 Fellowships & Grants

-BAPS holds funds for a Research Fellowship, and several travel grants.
-The Hugh Greenwood Travellling Fellowship is only open to BAPS members.
+BAPS jointly funds a research fellowship with the Royal College of Surgeons of England.
+In addition, we provide several travel grants.
+The Hugh Greenwood Travelling Fellowship is only open to BAPS members.

+We provide the tools to support clinical outcome audits to our members.
 We have several audits running in conjunction with BAPS-CASS, and in addition, members can participate in smaller audits and surveys.
-We also have new audits coming on line in conjunction with Dendrite.
+The National Outcome Audit of Hypospadias is run in conjunction with Dendrite.

 Members have the opportunity to contribute items and make comments on the website.

 We aim to: